planetruby/planetruby.github.io/_stars/floor-drees.md

 stop talking to them.
 You don’t need that kind of negativity in your life." quote on the blog?

-Floor Drees - a transplant from the Netherlands (Rotterdam) - now lives in Vienna, Austria and likes non-metaphorical bridges and wants to become Neelie Kroes when grow up.
+Floor Drees - a transplant from the Netherlands (Rotterdam) - now lives in Vienna, Austria and likes non-metaphorical bridges and wants to become Neelie Kroes when grown up.

 ##  References